 Possible Causes of SD Card Failure.

-Although the card does have a possibility of being worn down through consecutive write cycles, it is not the only way that the SD card can fall victim to data failure and corruption.
-Most of the other cases have to do with the physical housing of the card or corrosion on the pins that form the interface between the hardware and the card.
-The SD card is housed in plastic and if this plastic is exposed to large amounts of heat and humidity it can become brittle and crack or break, making it unsuitable for use in any hardware medium.
-The pins that are used for interfacing the card with the devices can also be corroded due to high humidity or oxidation in the atmosphere.
-These situations usually lead to the actually card being inaccessible and so the data contained therein can be counted as a lost cause.
+SD cards have a possibility of being worn down through consecutive write cycles.In fact, it’s not the only way an SD card can fall victim to data failure and corruption.
+Most of the other cases have to do with the physical housing of the card.
+In comparison, corrosion on the pins that form the interface between the hardware and the card fail.
+An SD card is housed in plastic.
+And, if this plastic is exposed to large amounts of heat and humidity it can become brittle and crack or break.
+Therefore, making it unsuitable for use in any hardware medium.
+The pins used for interfacing the card with the devices can corrode due to high humidity.
+Oxidation in the atmosphere is also a factor.
+These situations usually lead to the actual card being inaccessible.
+Thus, the data contained becomes lost.

 SD Card Recovery Options.

 Through the march of technology, there have been massive advances in compact storage solutions.
-Ten years ago, it was expected that the average size of an SD card would be about 128MB to 256MB.
+Ten years ago, the average size of an SD card was 128MB to 256MB.
 Currently, SD cards span up to 128 GB of information, a thousand times the storage size of ten years ago.
 This introduces another problem to having long-living SD cards.
 As we advance in the electronic age, older discs will become less and less relevant as they cannot support the size of data that new devices would be able to produce.
 In this sense, it may be better to let your old SD card die, after you remove the data that you already have on it and trade it in for a better model.
-It’ll save you the hassle of data recovery and it’ll keep you abreast of current technology at the same time.
+It’ll save you the hassle of data recovery, and it’ll keep you abreast of current technology at the same time.